 While your daily work plan should be meticulously planned, it doesn't mean that interruptions can be avoided.
 No matter how many precautions you take, you'll always have someone knocking on your door, calling you at an inopportune moment, or you can simply have an ‘off moment' where you procrastinate without meaning to.

 Don't fret too much, just take those interruptions into account when doing your time management planning.
 If your day starts to suffer by too many distractions and interruptions, revisit your work environment and activities to see where you can minimise them.
-But never think you'll be able to completely
+But never think you'll be able to completely eradicate them.

 Reward Your Achievements

 Us humans are simple creatures.
 Rewards form a great incentive for getting things done, even if you're the one handing out the goodies.
 For every task (or group of tasks), give yourself an appropriate reward.
 It doesn't have to be anything major; as long as you can see a light at the end of the tunnel your focus will be kept laser-sharp.

 And don't forget that it works both ways.
 If you can't stick to the plan you've given yourself, don't end your day with a glass of wine or a relaxing visit to the spa.
 Instead, go back to the drawing board and see where you can make improvements.
 Be strict with yourself!